ph49/notaradio/README.md

 gpio -g pwm 18 0
 ```

 HOWEVER -g 18 is the same as GPIO.1 so it clashes with the sound card, so don’t do that.
-Probably should cut this jumper instead.
+I cut this trace (https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/backlight-control#:~:text=Disabling%20Backlight%20Control) and now the backlight is on full time.

 ### Audio Bonnet
 The digital audio "bonnet" uses BCM 18, 19, 21